Opinion | Ruth Bader Ginsburg was all I wanted to be

 While she continued to be animated by her life’s passion for equality when she joined the court, she was not the “activist” caricature some in the media have portrayed her to be.
 She was anxious to avoid upending precedent, determined to be respectful of the opinions of her colleagues.
 She believed in incremental legal change and emphasized the limited role that a court plays in a constitutional democracy.

 In Ginsburg’s understanding, courts have a critical role to play in identifying new understandings of the Constitution, but they must do so by “measured motions.”
 They are part of a dialogue with other organs of government and with the people as well.
 She was critical of the reasoning in Roe v.
 Wade, because it had accomplished too much too soon.
-She was, as the New York Times’ Linda Greenhouse described at the time of her confirmation, a “judicial-restraint liberal.”
+She was, as the New York Times’s Linda Greenhouse described at the time of her confirmation, a “judicial-restraint liberal.”

 She would apply the court’s precedents but take pains to situate them in their social and historical context.
 A Ginsburg decision would tirelessly recount the history of gender-based classifications, the “stunningly anachronistic” generalizations about men and women, as she described them, that were embedded in the law.